Domestic abuse is far more common than many of us would care to think.

 Domestic abuse or violence is any incident or pattern of incidents of controlling, coercive, threatening, degrading and violent behaviour, including sexual violence, by a partner or ex-partner.

-In the vast majority of cases it is experienced by women and is perpetrated by men but it is not unheard of for domestic abuse and or violence to be perpetrated by women and inflicted upon men and whatever help is on offer to women is equally available to male victims.
+In the vast majority of cases it is experienced by women and is perpetrated by men, although it is not unheard of for domestic abuse and/or violence to be perpetrated by women and inflicted upon men.
+Whatever help is on offer to women is, of course, equally available to male victims.

 Domestic abuse can include, but is not limited to, the following:

 - Coercive control (a pattern of intimidation, degradation, isolation and control with the use or threat of physical or sexual violence)